distributedlife/ensemble-website/source/views/docs/events.md

 *Ensemble* ships with a set of six events that you can register listeners for.
 When an event occurs *ensemble* calls your function.

-- `OnMuteCallback`: called when the player clicks the mute button.
+- `OnMute`: called when the player clicks the mute button.
-- `OnUnmuteCallback`: called when the player clicks the unmute button.
+- `OnUnmute`: called when the player clicks the unmute button.
-- `OnPauseCallback`: called when the game pauses.
+- `OnPause`: called when the game pauses.
-- `OnResumeCallback`: called when the game resumes.
+- `OnResume`: called when the game resumes.
 - `OnConnect`: called when the client has connected to the server.
 - `OnDisconnect`: called when the client has disconnected from the server.